conan-io/conan-io.github.io/_posts/2021-01-25-New-conan-release-1-33.markdown

     compiler.runtime=dynamic
     compiler.runtime_type=Debug

-As we said before, this is just the start of a long-term migration process.
-We don't have any firm timelines to share at this point, but we expect to take a lot of time testing and improving the new `msvc` model internally before starting any real work on a migration for Conan Center, or discussing deprecation of the `Visual Studio` compiler model.
+The timeline for this feature is that we would like to have it stabelized in version future release of Conan 1, and make it the default model for Conan 2.0.
+This includes completely removing the visual studio generator in Conan 2.0.
+For this reason, the more users who migrate to this generator ahead of time and provide feedback, the better it will be for Conan 2.0.

 ## Improved support for Apple platforms